animatedb/oovaide/web/readme.md

 - The analysis system searches directories for source code and uses CLang.
 	- Dependencies are generated automatically between files and components.
 	- Object relationships and sequence information is saved for diagrams.
-	- Diagrams (class, sequence, and dependency) can be dynamically generated allowing quick navigation between objects.
+	- Diagrams (zone, class, sequence, and dependency) can be dynamically generated allowing quick navigation between objects.
 Diagrams can be edited in Oovcde, then saved as SVG and edited using tools such as Inkscape.
 - The multithreaded build system uses analysis information for easy setup.